KhronosGroup/UnityGLTF/README.md

 - Unity 2018.4–2019.4
 - Gamma colorspace

+**HDRP**:
+- Currently limited functionality.

 > **Note:** Issues on non-LTS Unity versions (not on 2020.3, 2021.3, 2022.3, ...) will most likely not be addressed.
 Please use LTS (Long-Term Support) versions where possible.

 ## UnityGLTF and glTFast

-UnityGLTF hasn't received official support since early 2020.
-However, a number of forks have fixed issues and improved several key areas, especially animation support,export workflows, color spaces and extendibility.
-These forks have now been merged back into main so that everyone can benefit from then, and to enable further work.

-A separate glTF implementation for Unity, [glTFast](https://github.com/atteneder/glTFast), is on its path towards becoming feature complete.
+A separate glTF implementation for Unity, [glTFast](https://docs.unity3d.com/Packages/com.unity.cloud.gltfast@latest), is available from the Unity Registry.
-At the time of writing they have about the same level of _import support_ and UnityGLTF has better _export support_.

-glTFast and UnityGLTF can coexist in the same project; you can for example use glTFast for import and UnityGLTF for export, where each of these shine.
-For imported assets, you can choose which importer to use with a dropdown. glTFast import has precedence if both are in the same project.

-Key differences to glTFast include:
+glTFast being supported by Unity means, in a nutshell, that it sticks to standards pretty strictly and can't easily ship non-ratified extensions or experimental features that work for the majority, but not all, of users.
+- UnityGLTF aims to be the more _flexible_ framework, with extensive import/export plugin support and useful plugins out of the box.
-- glTFast leverages Unity-specific features such as Burst and Jobs and thus can have better performance in some cases
+- glTFast aims to be the more _performant_ framework, with a focus on leveraging Unity-specific features such as Burst and Jobs.
-- glTFast has better HDRP support.
 - UnityGLTF has a versatile plugin/extension infrastructure.
 This allows for a lot of flexibility during import/export.
-- UnityGLTF enables using non-ratified extensions such as `KHR_animation_pointer`, `KHR_audio`, and `KHR_materials_variants` to allow testing how they fit into production pipelines.
+- UnityGLTF enables the use of and ships with non-ratified extensions such as `KHR_animation_pointer`, `KHR_audio`, and `KHR_materials_variants`.
+- glTFast leverages Unity-specific features such as Burst and Jobs and thus can have better performance in some cases.
+- glTFast has better HDRP support.

+glTFast and UnityGLTF can **coexist in the same project**; you can for example use glTFast for import and UnityGLTF for export.
+For imported assets, you can choose which importer to use with a dropdown.
+glTFast import has precedence if both are in the same project.
+See also [Default Importer Selection](#default-importer-selection).

 ## Supported Features and Extensions
 The lists below are non-conclusive and in no particular order.
 Note that there are gaps where features could easily be supported for im- and export but currently aren't.
 PRs welcome!